 The lowest reported acceptance rate at a U.S. university in recent years has been close to 3%.
 This means that out of 100 applicants, only about three receive an offer of admission.
 Some years may show slightly higher or lower figures depending on application volume and enrollment targets.

-These percentages are historically low.
-Twenty years ago, many of these same institutions admitted closer to 10% of applicants.
+These percentages are much lower than they were in earlier decades.
+Many of these schools once admitted a noticeably larger share of applicants.
 Growth in the number of applicants has significantly reduced published rates.

 Lowest Acceptance Rate Colleges Ranked